New results on small-x resummation for splitting functions: All-order resummation of

 Specifically, we consider the equivalent formulation of the resummation in terms of the series expansion of $h_{gq}$, eq.~\eqref{gammaqgResHELLv2}.
 Also in this case the splitting function can be obtained straightforwardly by means of the evolution function in $x$ space, \beq P_{qg}^{\NLLp} (\as(Q^2),x) = \frac{\as(Q^2)}{3\pi}\TR \sum_{k=0}^\infty h_k _{\nu=0}. \eeq Such a formula depends directly on the coefficients $h_k$ of the expansion of the function $h_{qg}$, eq.~\eqref{eq:hqgser}.
 We remind the reader that the current formulation of the (approximate) resummation of the $qg$ anomalous dimension in \HELL is based on this formula, by using just a finite number of coefficients and by extrapolating the others through a Borel-Pad\'e procedure~\cite{Bonvini:2016wki}.
-Here, instead, we manipulate the series to be able to sum it exactly to the now known all-order result of eq.~\eqref{hqgres10}.
+Here, instead, we manipulate the series in order to be able to sum it exactly to the now-known all-order result of eq.~\eqref{hqgres10}.
+In doing so, what we obtain is free of the spurious ambiguities induced by the asymptotic nature of the series in eq.~\eqref{PqgResHELLv2}.

 The first step consists in writing the derivatives that appear in eq.~(\ref{PqgResHELLv2}) by using the Cauchy formula, and in expressing the factorial there with the integral representation of the $\Gamma$ function~\cite{Bonvini:2014joa},